okube-ai/laktory/docs/concepts/tablebuilder.md

 * the `selects` argument is used to select only `symbol`, `open` and `close` columns
 * the `filter` argument is used to select only rows associated with Apple stock.
-* the `from_pipeline` argument can be used in the context of a data [pipeline](pipeline.md) to reference another table part of the same pipeline.
+* the `from_dlt` argument can be used in the context of a data [pipeline](pipeline.md) to reference another table part of the same pipeline.

 More data sources (like Kafka / Event Hub / Kinesis streams) will be supported in the future.